Bare Bones Coverage and The Affordable Care Act

 2. How much will it cost?

 Advisers estimate that the most minimal plans will cost each worker about $400 per year.
-Plans which include added benefits such as physicians services and generic drug coverage may cost about $1,200 per year.
+Plans that include added benefits such as physician services and generic drug coverage may cost about $1,200 per year.
 While comprehensive coverage for an individual starts at about $3,000 per year.

 3. What kinds of companies will likely offer these plans?